seedboxer/Adguard-Docker-Stack-with-Unbound-Redis-DNS-Proxy-PowerDNS.-/README.md

-# // AdGuard Docker Stack // Unbound & Redis/ PowerDNS / Dnscrypt-Proxy //
+# // AdGuard Docker Stack // Unbound & Redis/ PowerDNS / Dnscrypt-Proxy // (Sdns adding soon)

 The **ultimate** self-hosted DNS solution for **privacy, speed, and reliability**—featuring **AdGuard**, **Unbound**, **Redis**, **PowerDNS**, and **DNSCrypt-Proxy**.
 This stack provides **ad-blocking, encryption, caching, failover, and customizable DNS resolution** in a lightweight and efficient Docker setup.